Getit-Tech/getit-sdk/README.md

     curUrl,
 ```

-1. Redirect - this is the URL of the advertiser's website
+1. redirect - this is the URL of the advertiser's website
-2. Company name - this is the name of the ad campaign the clicked banner belongs to
+2. campaign_name - this is the name of the ad campaign the clicked banner belongs to
-3. Banner size - size of the banner the user clicked
+3. utm_content - size of the banner the user clicked
-4. Slot id - id of the clicked banner on the publisher's site
+4. slot_id - id of the clicked banner on the publisher's site
-5. Redirected from - URL of the publisher's site
+5. utm_source - URL of the publisher's site

 This allows us to collect the clicks analytics per publisher as well as per banner within that publisher's site.